 - a.
 The decision in California Building Industry Association v.
-City of San Jose (California Supreme Court Case No. S212072, June 15, 2015) affirmed the ability of cities to implement inclusionary requirements, including in-lieu housing fees that are alternatives to providing required affordable housing units on site; and - b.
+City of San Jose (California Supreme Court Case No. S212072, June 15, 2015) affirmed the ability of cities to implement inclusionary requirements as a development standard for the interest of the public welfare to promote the development of affordable housing; and - b.
 The City wants to provide a mechanism to impose residential affordable housing in-lieu fees to be paid by residential developers who choose not to adhere to the City's development standards on the provision of on-site affordable housing units; and